 Last year in Nepal “connecting” started with learning a few words of Nepalese at the small hotel we stayed in Kathmandu.
 People always respond well if you have a go at speaking their language, they love it.
 My choice of words might seem strange.
 I learnt thank you (dhanyabad) first, always a good one to start with.
 I already knew the greeting Namaste.
 Then I learned how to say choko (eeskoos).
 Yes choko, the vegetable.
 Well it was served with eggs at breakfast in the hotel and I asked what it was and how to say it in Nepalese.
 In the evening for dinner, at a restaurant the young waiters were very amused when I pointed out the eeskoos when my plate arrived.
 Maybe not such a useful word but it started a conversation.

-I love connecting with children and trying to have bit of chat.These kids were waiting to go to school where we stopped with our bus going somewhere.
+I love connecting with children and trying to have bit of a chat.These kids were waiting to go to school where we stopped with our bus going somewhere.
 I had a few conversations with children on their way to school along the trail to EBC trek as well.